In the beginning: 1920s

 A new, two-level, dual-lane, axial road system forms the new entry and exit road to the terminal.
-Just outside the airport boundary, Pialligo Avenue was also duplicated and connected to this entry road using an overpass system allowing for an undisrupted flow of traffic.
+Just outside the airport boundary, Pialligo Avenue was also duplicated and connected to a the new entry road, using an overpass system allowing for an undisrupted flow of traffic.

 2. Car parks

-Five new car parks were constructed, providing a total of 3,700 car spaces including two multi-storey structures that feature state-of-the-art parking guidance systems that allow vehicles to be located.
+Five new car parks were constructed, providing a total of 3,700 car spaces.
+Two multi-storey structures were built, featuring state-of-the-art parking guidance systems to allow vehicles to be located.

-This included the development of four new aircraft parking positions plus the gradual reconstruction of the entire aircraft parking apron to increase its bearing strength allowing for use by larger aircraft.
+Four new aircraft parking positions were developed, and the gradual reconstruction of the entire aircraft parking apron increased its bearing strength for use by larger aircraft.

-The staged construction of a new 55,000m2 terminal building providing for:
+The staged construction of a new 55,000sqm terminal building provided for:

-- A tripling in check-in counters to 44;
+- An increase in check-in counters to 44.

-With the opening of the new terminal on 13 March 2013, Canberra Airport now represents one of the most significant infrastructure projects for the ACT and surrounding region, with a growing role as a national transportation hub, commercial business park and retail destination.
+With the opening of the new terminal on 13 March 2013, Canberra Airport became one of the most significant infrastructure projects ever undertaken in the ACT region, with a growing role as a national transportation hub, home to three commercial business parks and multiple retail destinations.

 A bright future

-As Capital Airport Group celebrated 20 years in 2018, the future looks bright for our airport.
-With two daily international services, three thriving business precincts and one of the most impressive airport terminals in the country, we’re well on the way to achieving our goal of becoming the Best Little Airport in the World.
+As Capital Airport Group celebrates 25 years in 2023, the future looks bright for our airport.
+With the return of international services, three thriving business parks and one of the most impressive airport terminals in the country, we’re well on the way to achieving our goal of becoming the Best Little Airport in the World.

 But the hard work doesn’t stop.